How to Lower Blood Sugar Spikes and How Long It Takes To Come Down

 • Include protein with every meal

-• Exercise at a moderate intensity for 30 minutes a day, five days a week, for a total of 150 minutes of exercise per week.
+• Exercise at a moderate intensity activity level for 30 minutes a day, five days a week, for a total of 150 minutes of exercise per week.

-• Exercise at a vigorous intensity for a minimum of 20 minutes, three days per week, for a total of 60 to 75 minutes per week.
+• Exercise at a vigorous intensity for a minimum of 20 minutes, three days per week, for 60 to 75 minutes per week.

 • Do a combination of moderate and vigorous-intensity walking.

 Water plays a crucial role in maintaining the healthy function of many biological systems in the body, including those involved in blood sugar control.
-So, does drinking water lower blood sugar?
-Well, water flushes our system, so it can actually help remove excess blood glucose.15
+Water flushes our system, so it can help remove excess blood glucose.12

-Increased water intake allows the kidneys to process and flush excess glucose out through our urine which ultimately helps prevent blood sugar levels from trending high.
-Meeting our hydration needs can also help prevent overeating, proactively preventing blood sugar spikes.
+Increased water intake allows the kidneys to process and flush excess glucose through your urine, which ultimately helps prevent blood sugar levels from trending high.
+Drinking water can also help prevent overeating and proactively prevent blood sugar spikes.

-Your body's stress response floods it with chemicals and hormones to cause a surge of glucose into your bloodstream to provide your muscles with enough energy to face or flee from your stressor.
+The stress response floods your body with chemicals and hormones that increase blood sugar.
+This glucose surge into your bloodstream provides your muscles with enough energy to face or flee from your stressor.
 In the modern world, this response isn’t very helpful.
-Managing stress effectively can stabilize and even reduce your blood pressure and blood sugar.
+Managing stress effectively can stabilize and even reduce blood pressure and blood sugar.
 Too much chronic stress can increase your risk of prediabetes and other serious health conditions.

-You should speak to your healthcare provider to determine what range you should aim for, especially if you are living with prediabetes or diabetes.
-General guidelines are:
+Speak to your healthcare provider to determine your blood sugar goals, especially if you are living with prediabetes or diabetes.

 • 140 mg/dL is considered hyperglycemic